This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Eva NYC hair products are free from parabens, phthalates, artificial colors, mineral oil, and gluten.

-All of Eva NYC products is vegan with the exception of their Tone it Down collection which contains hydrolyzed keratin.
+All Eva NYC’s products are vegan with the exception of their Tone it Down collection which contains hydrolyzed keratin.

 Where to buy: Ulta, Amazon, Target, Walmart, Amazon